jensi05/Khana-Khajana/README.md

 # Khana Khajana

-A web application for food ordering and delivery management system.
+A web application for food ordering and delivery management system built with PHP and MySQL.

 ## Features